connornishijima/Pixie_Chroma/extras/ideas/update3.md

 ## RETURNING FOUND MATCHES

-Since we now have the bitmap data that matches `[:CLOCK:]`, we can return to rendering the original 'pix.print()' call until the string is done or another Shortcode is found!
+Since we now have the bitmap data that matches `[:CLOCK:]`, we can print it to the display buffer and return to rendering the original 'pix.print()' call until the string is done or another Shortcode is found!

 ## WHAT ABOUT CUSTOM ICONS?